isi-mube/Cosmic-Compendium/readme.md

   * Further cleaning of the code and bugs.
   * Got an 81% accuracy predicting unseen galaxies.
 Total number of epochs: 35.
   * Removed some data directories from GitHub for optimization.
+* 06/07/23: Finally got val_accuracy running (and not frozen) using [Sabina](https://github.com/sabinagio) CNN structure, need to upgrade it further to have better scoring

 ## Further project development:

-* Include metrics visualization for comprehensive understanding and cross-validation for the report.
+* Include metrics visualization for comprehensive understanding.
 * Increase the number of epochs to improve accuracy.
 * Further cleaning the code for readability.
 * Develop a Streamlit app for more interactive model visualization.